samuelrajgarikimukku/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This repository contains a complete end-to-end data solution covering data engineering, data modeling, exploratory data analysis (EDA), and advanced business analytics.
+The project showcases the full workflow from raw data ingestion to actionable insights.

 ---
 ## 🏗️ Data Architecture